tareko/recipes/macarons.md

 4. How long do you whisk meringue or do macaronage with mixer..??
 - It's not important how long I did.
 Because we have different machines and environment..!
-You should check the cocsistency of meringue or mixture frequently.
+You should check the consistency of meringue or mixture frequently.

-8. What ia your oven and type..?
+8. What is your oven and type..?
 - My ovens are UNOX 135 and convection type.

 10. Do you left or bake immediately..?